RxLaboratory/Duik/src-docs/docs/guide/bones/index.md

 The bones panel consists essentially of a toolbar, and categories to create predefined or custom armatures to be rigged later with the Auto-rig feature.

-You can set a *Character Name* in the top field to automatically add the name to all new bones in the composition and keeps things organized easily.
+You can set a *Character Name* in the top field to automatically add the name to all new bones in the composition and keep things organized easily.

 ![](../../img/duik/bones/toolbar.png)